opengrail/opengrail.github.io/_drafts/mirage-dd.md

 Form follows function (lovely to bend things around!)

-There is an app store category devoted to such TODO list applications and I am happy to on the other side of the industry, mocking them and the illusions of control that they purport to offer.
+There is an app store category devoted to such TODO list applications and I am happy to be on the other side of that industry, mocking them and the illusions of control that they purport to offer.

 In software functions are created using languages and protocols are used to for  interoperability.

 abc

-When we are walking through the desert and become thirsty we will
+When we are walking through the desert and become thirsty we become desperate, even delusional.

 We've heard of mortgage driven development, ego driven development and the non-pejorative TDD and BDD

 They all sum up to one thing - hope or fear of the future and some prescription to manage it

 This is why I prefer the term mirage driven development

 Religions do not have proof of all of their claims.
 Nor do Astro-physicists.
 But we have existential proof of both religion and physics.
 They drive devotion and action even if they are sometimes opposed.